 Waterfall #2: Grotto Falls

-Another popular waterfall near Gatlinburg is Grotto Falls.
+Another one of the most popular waterfalls in Gatlinburg is Grotto Falls .
 You can get to this waterfall from the Trillium Gap Trail.
 This trailhead is located on the Roaring Fork Motor Nature Trail which is easily accessible from downtown Gatlinburg at traffic light #8.
 One of the unique things about Grotto Falls is that it’s the only waterfall in the Smoky Mountains that you can walk behind.
 This makes it a great place for some really cool photos!
 This 2.6-mile round-trip hike is considered moderate in difficulty.
 The Trillium Gap Trail continues past Grotto Falls all the way up to Mt.
 LeConte, so if you’re lucky, you may see llamas as they bring supplies up the trail to the lodge on top of the mountain!

 Waterfall #3: Cataract Falls